Would you prefer to listen to this post? Do that on Soundcloud here: https://soundcloud.com/user-210318484/retreats-to-create-new-business-soundcloud.

 - Set an intention to rest, recreate, and let your mind wander.

 Say “recreate” with a slightly different emphasis and you’ll realize it is re-create.
 You need to re-create something in your work, and in yourself.
-That takes a little time out.
+You need to create new business opportunities, and make decisions about what is not working well.
 No reason to feel guilty about that, is there?

 Let me know where you go and what you got accomplished.
 Send a picture, even.
 I won’t be surprised at the positive changes, but you might be!